Who’s captured?

 • Certain corporate finance activities, including equity and debt financing

 In some cases, it may be straightforward to identify a designated service.
 In other situations, further investigation may be needed to determine whether a particular transaction or set of transactions ultimately changes the beneficial owner of property.
-AUSTRAC has indicated there will be further guidance and examples provided in the guidance material (anticipated to be published in late 2025).
-In the meantime, AUSTRAC has an online tool you can use to check if you will be regulated.
+AUSTRAC has an online tool you can use to check if you will be regulated and further information about this is detailed in Table 6 in section 6 of the new Act (see AUSTRAC’s Future Law Compilation).

 Interested in becoming a member?